 Capital assets are revalued on the basis of a five year rolling programme in accordance with RICS Guidance, and in the case of council dwellings in accordance with revised guidance on housing stock valuations.
-In 2020/21 the HRA assets were revalued by Damien Johnson BSc(Hons), Pg.
-Dip, MRICS (registered valuer), Principal Estates Surveyor, and General Fund assets by Mark Liversidge BSc (Hons), MRICS (registered valuer), acting as Internal Valuers within the Council's Regeneration and Environment Services.
+In 2021/22 the HRA and General Fund assets were revalued by Mark Liversidge BSc (Hons), MRICS (registered valuer), acting as Internal Valuers within the Council's Regeneration and Environment Services.
 The Statement of Accounting Policies provides further information on revaluation and depreciation policies.
-The table below provides an analysis between the carrying value of assets carried in the balance sheet at historical cost and those carried in the balance sheet at fair value together with, in the case of the latter, when assets were revalued.
+The table below provides an analysis between the carrying value of assets carried in the balance sheet at historical cost and those carried in the balance sheet at current value together with, in the case of the latter, when assets were revalued.

 This year the Council's internal valuer was instructed to provide an assessment of those assets not revalued as part of the five year rolling programme, based upon those assets that were revalued.
 Where applicable valuation adjustments have then be processed against those assets not revalued in year to ensure the accounts are not materially misstated.
-In addition a detailed assessment of the movement of asset value in year has taken place, ie from the 1 April 2020 to the 31 March 2021, again where applicable, adjustments have been processed.
+In addition a detailed assessment of the movement of asset value in year has taken place, ie from the 1 April 2021 to the 31 March 2022, again where applicable, adjustments have been processed.
+For some assets valued on a DRC basis a valuation date of the 1 January has been used.